HydroModPy/HydroModPy/docs/readthedocs/source/architecture/mesh/mesh-catchment-output-layout-activity-diagram.rst

 Scope
 -----

-This diagram documents how the dedicated mesh workflow resolves final artifacts and cleanup behavior.
+This diagram documents how standalone and embedded catchment-mesh execution resolve final artifacts and cleanup behavior.

 It focuses on: